Sebastian-Dimian/Grade-12-Computer-Science-Club/Object Oriented Programming.md

 ## __concepts__

+1. **Encapsualtion:** Encapsulation is used to restrict people from accessing the classes/objects.
+This is done adding the double underscore prefix

-1. **Setter:** A setter updates an objects attribute value when the object is under encapsulation
+2. **Setter:** A setter updates an objects attribute value when the object is under encapsulation

-2. **Getter:** A getter retrieves an object's correct attribute value when the object is under encapsulation
+3. **Getter:** A getter retrieves an object's correct attribute value when the object is under encapsulation

-3. **Polymorphism:** Methods that are used in different classes that have same or different behavior
+4. **Polymorphism:** Methods that are used in different classes that have same or different behavior

     1. **Overloading:** Overloading is an illegal code in python.
 Overloading is when you have to methods in the same class with same name and parameters
-    2. **Overriding:** Overriding is when you have two methods in different classes with the same name and parameters
+    2. **Overriding:** Overriding is when you have two methods in different classes with the same name and parameters\

+5. Inheritance: Inheritance is implemented by creating a new class that derives from an existing class> Within Inheritance, there are different types
+    1. **Single Inheritance:** A subclass that inheritance features of the parent class
+    2. **Multiple Inheritance:** A subclass that inheritances features from multiple parent classes
+    3. **Multilevel inheritance:** When a subclass inherits from another sub class and so on.
+For example, think of great grandparents as one class, then grandparents as a subclass, then parent class, and finally child class that inherits the features.

 ## __Example code 2__